Healthcare Insights

 What are the most common skilled nursing facility diagnoses?

-Unsurprisingly, COVID-19 is high on the list in seventh place.
+The most common diagnosis in skilled nursing facilities is COVID-19, representing 9.33% of all SNF diagnosis claims filed.
 Long-term care facilities like SNFs were hit particularly hard at the start of the pandemic.
 As the SNF patient population tends to be elderly, most patients fall into the high-risk category for COVID-19.

-Other common diagnoses at SNFs include respiratory illnesses such as pneumonia and COPD, neurological disorders such as dementia, and orthopedic conditions.
+Other common diagnoses at SNFs include respiratory illnesses such as pneumonia and COPD, neurological disorders such as dementia, and a variety of orthopedic conditions.

 What is a skilled nursing facility (SNF)?